 In addition, the Group's customers are also subject to a wide-ranging regulatory regime, both at the EU and domestic level, which may indirectly affect the Group's business.
-This includes certain rules on the disposal of assets and rules limiting electromagnetic emissions by MNOs, which are particularly strict in Italy and Switzerland.
+This includes certain rules on the disposal of assets and rules limiting electromagnetic emissions by MNOs, which are particularly strict in Italy and Switzerland, two countries where the Group operates.

-Most of the industries in which the Group's customers operate also require the application for licenses or authorizations, as well as adjudication/concession and renewal processes beyond the Group's control.
+Most of the industries in which the Group's customers operate also require the application for licences or authorisations, as well as adjudication/concession and renewal processes beyond the Group's control.
 For instance, the Group's clients on the telephone and internet service industry are subject to the granting of the right to use frequencies for carrying out their activities.
-Such licenses or adjudications have a limited duration, making its customers subject to periodic renewals.
+Such licences or adjudications have a limited duration, making its customers subject to periodic renewals.
 There is no certainty that the Group's customers will be able to retain or renew the right of use of such frequencies.
 In the event of loss of any of such rights, the Group may be subject to a reduction in the demand for its services, which will have a material adverse effect on the business, prospects, results of operations, financial condition and cash flows of the Group.
+See "Risks related to the Group's assets-If the Group fails to retain rights to its infrastructure, its business may be adversely affected".